Steller's eider: Climate change

 Climate change may pose the greatest threat to Steller's eiders.
 Primarily, climate change has caused Arctic tundra ponds to disappear, limiting the extent of suitable habitat for the species.
 Climate change has also been implicated in the collapse of rodent populations, forcing predators to exploit alternative prey such as the eggs and young of Steller's eider.

 Lead poisoning

-High levels of lead have been reported in Steller's eiders that nest on the Alaska Arctic Coastal plain and in Spectacled Eiders that occupy the Yukon-Kuskokwim Delta, where Steller's Eiders continue to nest in highly reduced densities.
-Further studies have also shown that lead concentration was higher in individuals located close to industrialized regions than non-industrialized regions.
+High levels of lead have been reported in Steller's eiders that nest on the Alaska Arctic Coastal plain and in Spectacled Eiders that occupy the Yukon–Kuskokwim Delta, where Steller's Eiders continue to nest in highly reduced densities.
+Further studies have also shown that lead concentration was higher in individuals located close to industrialised regions than non-industrialised regions.

 Nest predation

-Nest predation by the Arctic fox, pomarine jaeger, snowy owl, and common raven pose the greatest threat to Steller's eider's nesting success rate.
+Nest predation by the Arctic fox, pomarine jaeger, snowy owl, and common raven pose the greatest threat to Steller's eider nesting success rates.
 Studies have shown that Steller's eider reproduce most successfully when lemmings are abundant, most likely resulting from predators transitioning between prey during years of lemming decline.